cosmos/ibc/spec/ics-002-validity-predicate/README.md

 * `ConsensusState` is an opaque type representing the state of a validity predicate.
   `ConsensusState` must be able to verify state updates agreed upon by the associated consensus algorithm.
-  It must also be serializable in a canonical fashion so that third parties, such as counterparty machines, can check that a particular machine has stored a particular `ConsensusState`.
+  It must also be serialisable in a canonical fashion so that third parties, such as counterparty machines, can check that a particular machine has stored a particular `ConsensusState`.

 * `ClientState` is an opaque type representing the state of a client.